Skip to main content

 • Development environment: Either disable TLS using --disable-tls in the agent config or use valid certificates (self-signed certificates are not supported by the agent).

-To expose the UI and gRPC ingest services, update the custom-values.yaml as shown below:
+To expose the ui/gateway service, update the custom-values.yaml as shown below:

 custom-values.yaml